mindbody/cra-template-mb-ui/README.md

 ### Testing

-1. `yarn test:watch` which watches tests as you change them
+1. `yarn test:watch` watches tests as you change them
-2. `yarn test:ci` which sets the continuous integration environment flag
+2. `yarn test:ci` sets the continuous integration environment flag

 You can pass `--coverage` to get the coverage output to either of these commands